A Site Dedicated to all enthusiasts of Classic Style Banjo

 The first ever web site dedicated to the zither banjo.
 It was launched in early spring 2003 and has had a tremendous response from not only the UK but also from the US, Australia and France.
 In addition to articles and pictures they have now included sheet music and original recordings.

-For everything you ever need to know about the zither banjo visit David Wade’s site:
+For everything you ever need to know about the zither banjo visit the late David Wade’s site:

 British BMG Federation